Aman035/ts-practice-web/Readme.md

 The variables events, attributes, sync are public which is not not desirable since we would want devs to use only the functions
 Types of these variables r same as type of classes which means they will not be swapped easily. user.sync is of type Sync, if we want to swap it out we need to specifiy a generalized interface which should be specified.

+#### V5

+Addressed all the issues of V4 by defining generic class Modal with specific interfaces.
+Reason of Using Inheritence instead of Composition in User class - If we had used Composition then again we would need to call User.modal.get and so on and we would again need some getter declarations.
+Also every user has a base modal ( has a relationship ).
+Also this base modal is not something which we ever want to swap so inheritence seems to be a better choice here.